 Closure.
 The elusive beast that we all need at one point or another.
-Whether it lasted for 10 years, or 10 weeks, putting a period on the end of a relationship is hard.
+Whether it lasted for 10 years, or 10 weeks, putting a period on the end of a relationship is hard AF.

-First off, let me just say that it’s totally okay to want closure.
-You are a human being, with feelings and dreams.
-When those get stepped on, sometimes you just need to unpack your feelings!
+First off, it’s totally okay to want closure.
+You’re a human being with feelings and dreams.
+When those get stepped on, sometimes you need some time to recover.

-Having a final dialogue at the end of a relationship can serve a lot of different purposes.
+Having one last conversation at the end of a relationship can serve a lot of different purposes.
 Maybe you want to learn what you can work on as a partner.
 Or understand why the relationship has failed.
 Or seek feedback on certain aspects of your dynamic.
-Basically: you want to learn from your mistakes, so that you can let go and move on.
+Basically: you want to learn from your mistakes so that you can let go and move on.

 But the type of closure that requires a conversation takes two willing parties.
 And when your former partner doesn’t want or can’t take part in this discussion, you can’t force them.
 In this situation, the first step is accepting the fact that your former partner cannot give you closure.
 Accept the absence of the conversation, rather than waiting or begging for it, so that you can move on with your own healing process.

 Break ups can bring up a whole slew of different feelings for us.
 Give yourself permission to experience the full spectrum of your emotions, even if you wish you weren’t feeling them.
 It’s okay to feel angry, sad, confused, ashamed, but give yourself the gift of experiencing these hard emotions —judgment-free.
 There’s no timeline or rulebook for grief.
 It’s not a one-size-fits-all experience.

 Allow yourself to feel your feelings.
 When we try to push them away, they just end up resurfacing as wounds in future relationships and prolonging your grief.